RobertPrentner/robertprentner.github.io/_pages/about.md

 Robert is an interdisciplinary scientist and philosopher interested in consciousness studies and the history and philosophy of science.
 He received a doctorate in physical chemistry in 2013 and a doctorate in philosophy in 2017 from [ETH Zürich](https://www.ethz.ch/).
 His [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 4.

-Currently, he is a senior research fellow at the [Center for the Future Mind](https://www.fau.edu/future-mind/) at Florida Atlantic University and a postdoctoral fellow at the [Munich Center for Mathematical Philosophy](https://www.mcmp.philosophie.uni-muenchen.de/index.html) at LMU München.
+Currently, he is a postdoctoral fellow at the [Munich Center for Mathematical Philosophy](https://www.mcmp.philosophie.uni-muenchen.de/index.html) at LMU München.
+He is also a senior research fellow at the [Center for the Future Mind](https://www.fau.edu/future-mind/) at Florida Atlantic University and a

 <!-- Email: linchen.dr [at] gmail [dot] com -->